 Compared with information reported in the previous National Inventory Report, additional initiatives include opportunities for new energy efficiency and transport energy projects.
-Scoping and design for these activities was initiated in 2019, with implementation set to begin in Nauru (energy efficiency) in 2021 and the Marshall Islands (transport) in 2022.
+Scoping and design for these activities was initiated in 2019, with implementation beginning in Nauru (energy efficiency) in 2021 and the Marshall Islands (transport) in 2022.